0jonjo/calcpace-py/README.md

 # calcpace
 [EN]

-A simple Python project to calculate a run pace or a predict run time (marathon, half-marathon, 10 and 5km...)
+A simple Python project to calculate a running pace or a predict running time (marathon, half-marathon, 10 and 5km...)

 Option 1 - PACE - any letter or number

-Put a run time (HH:MM:SS) and distance (XX.XX km)
-It returns a pace (MM:SS)
+Put a running time (HH:MM:SS) and distance (XX.XX km) It returns a pace (MM:SS)

 Option 2 - RUN TIME - 't'

 Put a pace (MM:SS) and distance (XX.XX km)
-It returns a predict run time (HH:MM:SS)
+It returns a predict running time (HH:MM:SS)

 [PT-BR]